 Do I need pet insurance?

 Many owners consider pet insurance when they bring their new puppy home.
 Puppies are curious and often get into trouble.
 It’s comforting to know when an accident or illness occurs, you won’t be on the hook for large medical bills and can focus on your puppy feeling better.
-For most puppies registered with the AKC, a 30-Day Pet Insurance Certificate is offered at no additional cost.
+For most puppies registered with the AKC, 30 days of pet insurance coverage is offered at no additional cost.
 Do some research on your pet insurance options and know what is and is not covered before purchasing a policy!

 Having a puppy is such a rewarding experience and preparation is key to a successful first few months.
 With patience and a lot of love, you’ll help your puppy grow into a healthy, well-trained dog!